 3 hours.
 This course prepares candidates to meet the needs of school students with high incidence learning disabilities in general education classrooms.
-Develops curricular modifications and adaptations, evaluates content curriculum, and provides assistance to general education teachers in implementation RTI Tier II and III strategies.
+Develops curricular modifications and adaptations to evaluate content curriculum, and to provide assistance to general education teachers.
+Develops knowledge and skills to adjust curriculum content using Common Core State Standards (CCSS) and informal assessments to provide information on student progress in the general education curriculum.